-Taking the reins of a CSU-Pueblo program that had lied dormant after an eight-year hiatus, Charles was tasked to lead the program back to lofty heights.
+Taking the reins of a CSU-Pueblo program that had lied dormant after an eight-year hiatus, Charles was named head coach for the 2008-09 season and was tasked to lead the program back to lofty heights.

 Additionally, he was the driving force behind CSU-Pueblo's hosting of the 2012 NCAA Division II National Championships at Massari Arena and is on the NCAA Division II Wrestling Committee.